The Recovery Room

 I guess I was probably pretty out of it, but I wanted some comfort and grabbed my nurse’s hand.
 She seemed startled, and placed my hand on my side and went back to what she was doing.
 Rejected! 🙂 Ah, well.

-Boy, like I said, I was in some pain.
+Like I said, I was in some pain.
 The details are fuzzy, but somehow I was quickly given pain meds.
 On a stomach that had been empty since eight o’clock the night before.
 Ew.
 I became nauseous and dizzy.
 Got some red jello.
 Double ew!

 Anyway, I’m not sure how long I was in that room, but it wasn’t too long before I was wheeled into more of a recovery patient room which I shared with another girl.
 It became clear my new nurse wanted me to get headed home!
 She was pushing me to try to get up, but I became too dizzy and had to lie back down.
 I was very easily annoyed in this state.
 I just wanted her to leave me alone!